-Cornelia-Adriana conducted extensive field research on civil-military relations, political change and security in Pakistan, India and Kashmir.
+Cornelia-Adriana conducted extensive field research on civil-military relations, institutional and security change in Pakistan, India and Kashmir.
 She worked as a Risk Analyst at a crisis management company in Konstanz, Germany.
 Prior to joining DCU, Cornelia was pre-doctoral fellow of the ZEIT-Stiftung Hamburg and worked as a Risk Analyst at a crisis management company in Konstanz.
 She studied Politics and European Studies in Germany, India and Romania and was DAAD-Erasmus Placement fellow at the Terrorism Prevention Branch, United Nations.
 In 2013, she was awarded the Prize for the best MA thesis at the University of Konstanz.